Get key takeaways from the TCS CMO Study about how leading marketers personalize communications in the Conversion stage.

 This short report is based on just a portion of a 45-question online survey to capture what CMOs do in the Conversion stage (Stage 2) in creating communications for prospects and customers.
-In forthcoming reports, we will publish our findings on how the same marketing organizations are using digital technologies to personalize communications in the other two stages; Stage 3 is customer support; and Stage 4 is customer retention).
+In additional reports, we publish our findings on how the same marketing organizations are using digital technologies to personalize communications in the other three stages.

-Our first release gave an overview of the initial research findings and the final master report will be released later in 2019 with a comprehensive analysis into the CMO Study results.
-Read what CMOs do in our previously published Awareness (Stage 1) report “Attracting the Digitally Distracted Prospect”.
+Our first release gave an overview of the initial research findings and the final master report provides with a comprehensive analysis into the CMO Study results.

 The CMOs we surveyed work in:

 ■ 11 industries

 ■ Companies with at least $500 million in annual revenue, with most in much larger companies